albertvaka/nbgf/README.md

 ### Printing text

-Use the `Debug::out` stream to print to stdout like you would with `std::cout` but without having to end with `std::endl` (a newline is added automatically).
+Use the `Debug::out` stream to print to stdout, like you would with `std::cout` but without having to end with `std::endl` (a newline is added automatically).

 The classes `vec`, `BoxBounds`, `CircleBounds` and `GPU_Rect` all can be streamed to `Debug::out` and have a text representation.